 The Overview tab for Shopify provides insight into the health of your store, as well as your top referrals and top products.

-⭐️ Shopify analytics are only available on our Premium Plan.
+⭐️ Shopify analytics are only available on paid plans.
 Learn more about our plans and pricing here.
+Additionally, only one Shopify store can be connected to Buffer at a time.

 🎥 Keen to learn more about your analytics?
 View our tutorial videos here!